Bringing Vintage Aircraft to Life since 2010

 7th October 1940

-No. 80 (Signals) Wing is formed at RAF Radlett and is the first electronic warfare unit of the Royal Air Force.
+No. 80 (Signals) Wing is formed at RAF Radlett and is the first electronic warfare unit of the RAF.
 They will be used to interrupt any aids used to help the Luftwaffe pinpoint their targets.

 Daily losses